×

 We asked people if there is a lot of crime.
 They answered:

 "Ito, is generally considered a safe city with a low crime rate.
 Like many Japanese cities, it is known for its safety and cleanliness.
 Violent crimes are rare, and petty crimes like pickpocketing or theft are not common either.
 The city's law enforcement is efficient and reliable, contributing to the overall sense of security among residents and tourists.
-However, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," remarked one expat who made the move to Japan.
+However, it's always recommended for visitors to take standard precautions to protect their belongings and personal safety," explained one expat living in Japan.

 About the Author